Venmo is highly rated on the App Store and Google Play — and for good reason.

 You’ll receive notification from Venmo each time a user sends you money.
 Unlike other payment apps, the money you’re sent doesn’t go directly into your bank account.
 Rather, it stays linked to your Venmo account until you choose to transfer it.
 You can transfer all of your balance or only a portion of it.

-A feature that sets Venmo apart from other peer-to-peer payment systems is its social media component.
-Once you’re sent money, it shows up on your friends’ feeds, where they can see your transactions — but not the amounts.
+A feature that sets Venmo apart from other peer-to-peer payment systems is the social media aspect.
+Once you’re sent money, it shows up on your friends’ feeds, where they can see your transactions, but not the amounts.
+I don’t particularly like this feature – I prefer to keep my transactions private.
+Thankfully, you can choose if you’d like to share your activity with just the participants, friends, or the Venmo community at large.

 Is Venmo safe?